cameronaziz/interview/readme.md

 - Open a terminal window
 - Execute `npm install --global yarn`
 ---
 To run the application, clone this repository and run the following from the root of the application.
 ```
 > yarn
 > yarn all:start
 ```
 ---
+See see your work, we will be checking out a branch titled `FIRSTNAME_LASTNAME`.
+Once complete, we will commit your code and then pushed to origin.
+Although this work is a part of this exercise, I'll make sure to remind you when we are done.

 ---
 ## Part 1
 The application seems to have a few bugs.
 It doesn't look like users are able to confirm to allow cookies.
 Remember, fixing one problem might show another.